vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ## Chair occupancy

-I create a custom [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) based on a contact sensor.
+I created a custom [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor) based on a contact sensor.
-If you sit on it the contact sensor return `off`.
+If you sit on it the contact sensor return `off`.\
-I needed to invert the normal value of the contact sensor.
+The normal value of the contact sensor needs to be inverted.\
 That's what happened here.

 <img src="../zigbee/images_chair/pillow_with_sensor.jpg" width="450px" />